-While all meetings of public bodies must be open to the public, certain topics may be discussed in executive, or closed, session.
-Before going into an executive session, the chair of the committee must: first convene in open session, state the reason for the session without compromising the purpose for which the session was called, state whether the public body will reconvene at the end of the session and take a roll call of the committee that enter the session.
-For more information on Executive Session, please click here to visit the Attorney General's website.
+While all meetings of public bodies must be open to the public, certain topics may be discussed in executive, or closed sessions.
+Before going into an executive session, the chair of the committee must: first convene in an open session, state the reason for the session without compromising the purpose for which the session was called, state whether the public body will reconvene at the end of the session and take a roll call of the committee that enter the session.
+For more information on Executive Session, please visit the Attorney General's website.

 - The Ten Purposes for Executive Session

 - Public Body Checklist for Entering Into Executive Session (PDF)

 - Public Body Checklist for Preliminary Screening Committees (Executive Session Purpose 8)